mbb10324/react-figura/docs/developer-guidelines.md

 Welcome, Figura developer!
 These guidelines will help you contribute effectively to the Figura component library and ensure consistency and best practices throughout the project.

-When contributing to the react-figura library, it is essential to keep these pillars of development in mind.
-These pillars serve as the guiding principles for the library and will be the guidelines that reviewers follow during the review process.
-Therefore, developers are expected to consistently consider these pillars throughout their development process and ensure that their code aligns with these principles.

 Before continuing we recommend reading the code of conduct first @ https://github.com/mbb10324/figura/tree/master/docs/code-of-conduct.md

+When contributing to the react-figura library, it is essential to keep the principles defined below in mind.
+These principles will be the guidelines that reviewers follow during the review process.
+Therefore, developers are expected to consistently consider them throughout their development process and ensure that their code aligns with these principles.

+Table of contents:

 1. Performance
 2. Customizability